tehw0lf/airbash/README.md

 SQLite3 (Android: installed by default on CyanogenMod 10.2)

-[wlanhc2hcx](https://github.com/ZerBea/hcxtools/blob/master/wlanhc2hcx.c) from [hcxtools](https://github.com/ZerBea/hcxtools) (Optional, used for converting .cap files to .hccapx files for hashcat)
+openssl for compilation of modules and hcxtools

-openssl for compilation of modules (optional, not used for handshake capture)
+hcxpcaptool and hcxpcapngtool from [hcxtools](https://github.com/ZerBea/hcxtools) for detection of PMKIDs and/or handshakes and conversion to hashcat formats

-In order to log GPS coordinates of handshakes, configure your coordinate logging software to log to .loc/\_.txt (the filename can be chosen as desired).
+In order to log GPS coordinates of access points, configure your coordinate logging software to log to .location/\_.txt (the filename can be chosen as desired).
 Airbash will always use the output of `cat "$path$loc"*.txt 2>/dev/null | sed '2q;d'`, which equals to reading all .txt files in .loc/ and picking the second line.
 The reason for this way of implementation is the functionality of [GPSLogger](https://play.google.com/store/apps/details?id=com.mendhak.gpslogger&hl=en), which was used on the development device.

 ## Calculating default keys

-After capturing a new handshake, the database can be queried for vulnerable router models.
+After capturing a new PMKID or handshake, the database can be queried for vulnerable router models.
 If a module applies, the default keys for this router series are calculated and used as input for aircrack-ng to try and recover the passphrase.